mbgarrett84/AI4Cyber4Accounting/index.md

 Data sets are generally formatted for ease of analysis and implementation.

-### 2.2 Date Source Justification: Relevancy
-Mendeley Data contains recent data sets for broad cybersecurity threat trends and for specific threats facing small and medium-sized accounting service firms, including phishing and malware.

-These data sets are specifically constructed and formatted for the purpose of gaining actionable cybersecurity insights.
 ```
 ```
 # D. Data Collection Strategies and Summary